aforward9600/pokemonpalette/README.md

 #Latest Fixes:
 ---------------
 - Removed the girl from outside Bill's house.
 She is only supposed to be in the master branch.
+- Reverted the bush in celadon city
+-

 #Bugfixes: